siyunb/SVM_CNN_Tree/README.md

 # SVM_CNN_Tree
-Some cases in SVM, CNN and Tree
+ Some cases in SVM, CNN and Tree with the abalone.csv
 + Support Vector Machine
 + Neural Network
 + Decision Tree